 Gift-giving is a major part of any baby shower.
 The idea is to give presents to the expectant parents that will be used in the first few years of their babies life.
 Raising a baby can be expensive, so any gifts are always appreciated.

 - How much to spend – It can be difficult to know how much a guest should spend on a baby shower gift.
-This will depend on your relationship with the parents to be.
-For a work colleague, i’d expect to pay around $30.
+This will depend on your relationship with the parents-to-be.
+For a work colleague, I’d expect to pay around $30.
 If you are a close friend expect to pay $60.
-While a best friend or family member around $80.
+While a best friend or family member is around $80.
 This will also depend on your financial situation.
-The parents to be are more concerned with your attendance rather than the present you give.
+The parents-to-be are more concerned with your attendance rather than the present you give.

 - Types of gifts – When deciding what type of gifts to give choose something that will be used in the first 12 months.
 Something that is practical and will be welcomed.
 When we developed our baby gift sets these are what we had in mind.
 For inspiration on gifts read our minimalist baby or baby essentials list articles or visit our baby gift shop in Perth.

-- When to open the gifts – During the baby shower you will be given many gifts.
-You may not know if you should open them at the party or later in the day.
+- When to open the gifts – During the baby shower, you will be given many gifts.
+You may not know when you should open your baby shower gifts.
 Traditionally people like the gift opening at the party but it is up to you.

 Gifts are a big part of the baby shower but they shouldn’t be the main focus.
-The parents to be would be more grateful for your attendance rather than the gifts.
-The baby shower is a time to share with friends and family before the birth of the baby and shouldn’t be about the gifts.
+The parents-to-be would be more grateful for your attendance rather than the gifts.
+The baby shower is a time to share with friends and family before the birth of the baby and shouldn’t be about the baby presents.

 Baby shower games